Struggling to decide the best place to store your NoblePro treadmill?

 The most important floor consideration is that the surface you are placing your treadmill on is flat.

 Unless your treadmill is stored on a rubber floor, we recommend getting a treadmill mat to put underneath your treadmill for all types of flooring.
 The mat will minimise dust and moisture from getting underneath the treadmill along with dampening noise and vibrations.
-A good mat will typically be between 4 and 8mm from the equipment edge and rounded at the corners.
+A good mat will typically be between 4 and 8mm thick, minimum of 1cm away from the equipment edge and rounded at the corners.

 Hardwood/laminate – without a mat, your treadmill will gradually “walk” over time, scratch your floor and also be very loud/echoey.